-The L'Anguille Watershed lies within the St. Francis River Basin and is located in northeastern Arkansas bounded on the east by Crowley's Ridge and on the west by the Cache Watershed and Bayou DeView.
-The L'Anguille Watershed consists of flat, low-lying areas with numerous interconnected channels except for Crowley's Ridge, a geological ridge formation that makes up the eastern border of the watershed.
-During past events, local communities have experienced flooding issues, some of which are due to localized development in and around the floodplain and while other issues are due to the nature of the watershed (see Table 2).
+The Lower St. Francis Watershed is located in northeastern Arkansas bounded on the west by Crowley's Ridge and on the east by the Mississippi River.
+The Lower St. Francis Watershed consists of flat, low-lying areas with numerous interconnected channels except for Crowley's Ridge, a geological ridge formation that makes up the northwestern border of the watershed.
+During past events, local communities have experienced flooding issues, some of which are due to localized development in and around the floodplain and while other issues are due to the nature of the watershed.